 AB - Aurora Boreale

-Cosmojet This is a special coating which makes it possible to blacken certain parts of the beads surface.
+Cosmojet This is a special coating that makes it possible to blacken certain parts of the beads' surface.

 This finish has a bronze appearance.
 It's not transparent.

-Glacier Blue Has a cobalt blue appearance on its surface and when viewed through clear crystal.
+Glacier Blue Has a cobalt blue appearance on its surface and when viewed through a clear crystal.

-A rich deep blue metallic coating, usually applied to one half of the bead or pendant.
+A rich deep blue metallic coating is usually applied to one-half of the bead or pendant.

 Very similar to the Aurora Borealis (AB) effect, it appears to transmit the colour of the garment on which it is worn.

-Silvery finish on the outside with overtones of baby blue.
-Throughout the bead it shimmers a light blue with green overtones.
+The silvery finish on the outside with overtones of baby blue.
+Throughout the bead, it shimmers a light blue with green overtones.